 Note that the title in the CBC story referred to above is ‘New Brunswick deer herd down 70% in 30 years, DNR numbers show’; it could just as well have been titled ‘Deer populations revert to 1970s levels, DNR numbers show’.
 That would have been less-alarming and generated fewer clicks, I suppose.

 [If graph cannot be seen, try this]

 First, let’s look at some historical perspective.
-The white-tailed deer is an invasive species; prior to the 1800s, it was not particularly common in New Brunswick.
+The white-tailed deer is, for most of the Province, an invasive species; prior to the 1800s, it was not particularly common in New Brunswick.
+Likely, deer were confined to the more southerly parts of the Province and probably not widespread.
 Reports from early European settlers, such as Nicolas Denys, refer to First Nations people hunting moose, beaver and bear, but not deer.
 From an article published at the Elements NB website, Stephen Clayden notes: